AtomDB/pyatomdb/pyatomdb/README.txt

 0.0.2.1
 November 16th 2016: Bugfix to the level population calculation for recombination.
 For ions with level resolved rates and PI cross sections, we were double counting.
 Fixed now.

+0.0.2.2
+November 30th 2016: Bugfix to download of new files: urllib.urlcleanup now called more often.